-Serious side effects What to do

-Aches and pains: Tell your doctor

-pain or tenderness in chest, muscles, joints or jaw muscle pains joint pains or nurse immediately or go straight to the Emergency Department at

-Skin related symptoms: your nearest

-rashitchingSwelling or numbness: hospital if you notice any of these serious side effects.

-Serious side effects What to do

-swelling of the hands, feet, ankles, face, lips, mouth or throat, which may cause difficulty in swallowing or breathing numbness or paralysis in the face, leg, or arm, most likely on just one side of the body blurred or darkened vision
+Serious side effects What to do pain or tenderness in chest, muscles, joints or jaw swelling of the hands, feet, ankles, face, lips, mouth or throat, which may cause difficulty in swallowing or breathing numbness or paralysis in the face, leg, or arm, most likely on just one side of the body blurred or darkened vision fever muscle pains joint pains tiredness abnormal chest sounds rash itching Tell your doctor or nurse immediately or go straight to the Emergency Department at your nearest hospital if you notice any of these serious side effects.

-Heart and chest related symptoms:

-abnormal chest sounds symptoms that may indicate heart failure, e.g. shortness of breath, especially with exercise or lying down, or swelling of your feet.
+Serious side effects What to do symptoms that may indicate heart failure, e.g. shortness of breath, especially with exercise or lying down, or swelling of your feet.

-Other:

-fevertiredness

-Liver related symptoms:

 There have been very rare cases where people taking INFLECTRA have developed liver problems.
-Signs that you could be having a problem include:

-jaundice (skin and eyes turning yellow) dark-brown coloured urine right-sided abdominal pain fever severe fatigue (tiredness).
+Signs that you could be having a problem include: jaundice (skin and eyes turning yellow) dark-brown coloured urine right-sided abdominal pain fever severe fatigue (tiredness).